AmitKumarDas/Decisions/blogs/oep/maya_ops.md

 }

 // Verify provides the status of previously
-// exected operation steps
+// executed operation steps
 //
 // NOTE:
-//  This is a final operation
+//  Verify is an implementation of ops.Verifier
+// interface
 func (p *Ops) Verify() error {
   if len(p.Errors) > 0 {
     return errors.New("%v", p.Errors)